Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

 \subsubsection{NCL graph and visibility representation}

-An NCL graph G = (E, V) is a directed graph that meets the following constraints: \begin{enumerate} \item Edges are of weight either one (red edges) or two (blue edges). \item For every vertex, the incoming flow is at least two (we call this constraint the minimum inflow requirement). \end{enumerate}

-Given such graph G, given an edge $e \in E$, the problem is deciding whether there exists a sequence of edge direction flips such that the direction of $e$ can be flipped and the resulting graph is still NCL.
+An NCL graph is a directed graph that meets the following constraints: \begin{enumerate} \item Edges are of weight either one (red edges) or two (blue edges). \item For every vertex, the incoming flow is at least two (we call this constraint the minimum inflow requirement). \end{enumerate} Given such graph $G = (V, E)$, given an edge $e \in E$, the problem is deciding whether there exists a sequence of edge direction flips such that the direction of $e$ can be flipped and all intermediary graphs as well as the resulting graph are still NCL.
 Another way to view this problem, which is the one used in \cite{ncl}, is to consider the graph as undirected and each assignment of directions as a configuration: moving from one configuration to another means flipping the direction of an edge such that the resulting configuration still meets the incoming flow requirement constraint.
 The problem would then be to find a sequence of configurations that result in $e$ being flipped.
-This problem happens to be PSPACE-complete even with the following additional constraints\cite{ncl} (see Figure \ref{NCL}):

-\begin{enumerate} \item All vertices have exactly three incident edges. \item Vertices follow two possible patterns: AND (two incident red edges and one incident blue edge) or OR (all three incident edges are blue) (see Figure \ref{AndOr}). \item The graph is simple (without loops or multiple edges) and planar (it can be drawn in two dimensions without any of its edges intersecting). \end{enumerate}
+This problem happens to be PSPACE-complete even with the following additional constraints \cite{ncl} (see Figure \ref{NCL}): \begin{enumerate} \item All vertices have exactly three incident edges. \item Vertices follow two possible patterns: AND (two incident red edges and one incident blue edge) or OR (all three incident edges are blue) (see Figure \ref{AndOr}). \item The graph is simple (without loops or multiple edges) and planar (it can be drawn in two dimensions without any of its edges crossing). \end{enumerate}